Introduction

 Through our integrative learning experience, students will have the opportunity to gain practical experience in a public health setting and apply and integrate the skills and knowledge learned during their graduate study in a real-world application.

-For students with a minimum of three years of professional work experience.
+The hybrid format is for students with a minimum of three years of professional work experience, and combines in-person with online coursework.

 MBA/MPH